-From free one-day delivery to music streaming, and of course Amazon Prime Video, Amazon Prime is always trying to be the subscription you can’t afford not to have.
+From free one-day delivery to music streaming, and Amazon Prime Video, Amazon Prime is always trying to be the subscription you can’t live without.
 Amazon Prime Video is one of the bigger and better streaming services around, too, with TV shows and movies, including some of the world’s best documentaries.

 The best documentaries on Amazon Prime: